libhal/SJSU-Dev2/documentation/guides/bit.md

 tests still uses direct bit manipulation, but going forward everything will go through the bit API.
 A good place to find usage of the bit APIs are in the `L1_Peripheral/<insert mcu name here>` directories.
-Each MCU implementation of a peripheral will necessarily need to perform bit manipulation, thus they are a hot spot its usage.
+Each MCU implementation of a peripheral will need to perform bit manipulation, thus they are a hot spot its usage.